Felicious/Taiwan-Numba-ONE/help.md

 ### Regular Expressions

-These are extremely useful to find patterns in words.
+Herein lie notes on the subject that are extremely useful to find patterns in words.
 To extract the price from the name and description of Chinese menu items, Derrick used [Regular Expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) to find the pattern of a dollar sign directly followed by a number (no space!) `$price`

 - Regular expressions are particularly useful when using the method _match()_, which takes the string combination you want to find in a piece of text as input.
 The parameter is typically a regular expression.
 [More details here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/match)

+  1. Captured groups that are unnamed are saved as an array (see how values are saved inside the arr [_match[]_](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions/Groups_and_Ranges))
+  2. Refer to named capture groups using the call matches.groups.name
+     1. matches is a var saving the value of the .match() call
+        ex: `const matches = imageDescription.match(regexpSize);`
+     2. name will be the name of the capture group
+        ex: `(?<name>\w)`

 - [Regular expression simulation](https://regex101.com/) so you can check if your hardly understandable string of characters like `\$(?<cost>\d+)` works as expected